Corzed/OpenO1/README.md

 ### Questions or Feedback?

-Feel free to open an issue or contact the repository maintainer.
+Feel free to open an issue!